 Having a recent payday loan on your credit history can make it much harder for you to get a mortgage at a good rate – or even at all!
-This post looks at the information mortgage lenders have, how and why they use it, what payday lenders say about this and what your options are.

 How do lenders know you have used a payday loan?

 Mortgage lenders check your credit records when you apply.
 Most will do this before giving you an “agreement in principle” and they will then recheck more thoroughly before approving your actual application when you have found a property.

 These credit checks don’t show exactly who you borrowed from.
 But they do show the sort of borrowing – loan, overdraft, credit card.